kimiekomi/articles/vigenere.md

 ```
 <br>

 The first section of the function looks practically identical to my Caesar cypher function.
 Once again, I defined the function and passed in an action to determine the encryption direction.
 The cypher was written to accept both upper and lower case letters; however, to simplify matters, I converted the keyword to all lower case.
-Now, this is where the intricacy of the code begins.

 <br>